aimms/documentation/dataexchange/rest.rst

 		stringOptions(dex::client::stropt) := { 'PROXY' : proxyURL };   ! instruct libcurl to use the given proxy
 		intOptions(dex::client::intopt) := { 'HTTPPROXYTUNNEL' : 1, 'SSL_OPTIONS' : 2, 'FOLLOWLOCATION' : 1, 'MAXREDIRS' : 10 };
 		dex::client::SetDefaultOptions(intOptions, stringOptions);

+The procedure :js:func:`dex::client::DetermineProxyServer` will set these defaults options for.

 * If your request contains a request body, the HTTP client will deduce the content type of the request body from the file extension containing the body, or if it cannot deduce it, set it to `application/octetstream`.
 You may need to set the `Content-Type` header to a proper value to make the request succeed, specifically when you do a POST request with url-encoded parameters, as follows